 While head-down, the Performers separate into two (2) pairs.
 P#1 and P#2 will be the leading pair and P#3 and P#4 will be the following pair.
-Each pair, one after the other, flies forward over the Ring and then performs one-half outface Eagle passing under the Ring to head-up.
-Next, each pair flies backwards over the Ring and performs a 360° pirouette and then performs one-half inface Reverse Eagle under the Ring to head-down.
+Each pair, one after the other, flies forward over the Ring and then performs a transition head-first through belly-down passing under the Ring to head-up.
+Next, each pair flies backwards over the Ring and performs a 360° pirouette and then performs a transition feet-first through back-down under the Ring to head-down.